Bank Marketing Insights for Financial Institutions

 - not enough content available to them (10%) and

 - unclear value for meeting regulatory requirements like the Community Reinvestment Act (15% of respondents).

 - Few marketers (8%) reported that senior executive buy-in is a substantial challenge.

-- Reimagine your approach to CRA compliance with online and in-person K-12 education programs.
+- Streamline your approach to CRA compliance with online and in-person K-12 education programs.

-- Reach, attract, and retain new consumers with branded, online financial education – right from your website.
+- Use digital financial education as a marketing tool with branded, online financial education – right from your website.

-- Expand your workplace banking offering and deliver increased value to your commercial partners.
+- Offer workplace banking to your business partners and deliver increased value to your commercial partners.